-Chart 3 shows a chart of BVR over time.
-In Chart 1, Las Vegas, NV & RVB on Jan-18 was almost exactly 1.0, exactly as theory would predict ó the cost of renting should equal the cost of owning.
-However Chart 3 shows that, after the financial crises of 2007 to 2010, it took time for the RVB (dotted line) to mean revert to 1.0.
-We also see that the RVB for Washington, DC (solid line) bounced around 1.0 for a period of five years but continuously reverted near 1.0 (mean reversion) until Jan-18 when the Federal Reserve began a series of interest rate hikes which made the denominator larger.
+Chart 3 shows a chart of RVB over time.
+In Chart 1, Las Vegas, NV's RVB on Jan-18 was almost exactly 1.0, exactly as theory would predict - the cost of renting should equal the cost of owning.
+However, Chart 3 shows that after the financial crises of 2007 to 2010, it took time for the RVB (dotted line) to mean revert to 1.0.
+We also see that the RVB for

+Washington, DC (solid line) bounced around 1.0 for a period of five years but continuously reverted near 1.0 (mean reversion) until Jan-18 when the Federal Reserve began a series of interest rate hikes which made the denominator larger.
 We also see that RVB for Miami, FL never gets near 1.0.
-Chart 3 shows me that I need to control for all factors across time because BVR changes over time.
+Chart 3 shows me that I need to control for all factors across time because RVB changes over time.

-Lower credit scores are associated with wider RVBs Memphis, TN 2.35 2.30 2.25 2 20 2 15 2.10 2.05 2.00 1.95 1.90 Tulsa, OK 1.80 1.75 1.70 1.65 Indianapolis, IN 1.60 1.55 1.50 1.45 Houston, TX 1.35 Dallas, TX 1.30 1.25 Baltimore, MD 120 Albuquerque, NM Chicago, IL 1 15 Milwaukee, WI Minneapolis, MN Las Vegas, NV 1.10 1.05 New York NY 1.00 Propertix AZ Denver, CO 0.95 Los Angeles, CA 0.80 Seattle, WA 0.75 0.70 0.65 0.60 San Francisco, C/ 0.55 Credit Score extending from Jan-13 to Mar-21 on twenty CBSAs in my data sample with varying credit scores, prices and rents.
-I am arguing that by modeling the relationship between score and BVR across CBSAs after controlling for other factors, I am able to approximate the relationship between score and BVR for any households in any given CBSA.
-This is useful because it give us a systematic way to measure how credit score impede markets from clearing and makes this paper unique.
-My central goal is determine the lost wealth per unit of credit score that can be attributed to renting.
+An additional static snapshot gives me some idea of the relationship I am trying to estimate.
+In Chart 4 we see a negative relationship between RVB and credit score.
+I will use panel data extending from Jan-13 to Mar-21 on twenty CBSAs in my data sample with varying credit scores, prices and rents.
+I am arguing that by modeling the relationship between score and RVB across CBSAs after controlling for other factors, I am able to approximate the relationship between score and RVB for any households in any given CBSA.
+This is useful because it gives us a systematic way to measure how credit scores impede markets from clearing and makes this paper unique.
+My central goal is to determine the lost wealth per unit of credit score that can be attributed to renting.